 End users interact with my product via the UI so I don’t need to spend time on API design.
 You can see these assumptions are very different, but in a very granular way.
-And here’s what happens when a company thinks this way or organisation thinks this way.
-From an integration standpoint, if there isn’t intelligence in your integration platform, the architect or the organisation has to really understand the two or the multiple, different APIs that you’re integrating with to where you have to map the data fields.
-And it often takes quite a long time to learn a new API, especially if they’re from companies that have very different business models.
+And here’s what happens when a company or an organisation thinks this way.
+From an integration standpoint, if there isn’t intelligence in your integration platform, the architect or the organisation has to really understand the two or the multiple different APIs that you’re integrating with.
+You have to map the data fields.
+It also often takes quite a long time to learn a new API, especially if they’re from companies that have very different business models.
 So think about the fact that you might have Workday, HubSpot, Marketo, Salesforce, these kinds of connectors that we typically see in integration platforms.
 You have different styles of APIs and it’s very difficult to basically integrate quickly.
 The other piece that’s very interesting is just because there isn’t a cost to access the API, it’s not a direct monetization model.
 If you’re actually integrating with that supposedly free API, how critical is that free API to your actual core business model as well as your business performances?
 If that API is down, how is it going to affect you and your customers?
 The other piece that I’m definitely not doing justice to is basically architectural mismatch.
 We need to find ways to repair, detect and avoid interface mismatch.
 So when I mention this, it’s basically talking about the components in context.
 Whether it’s runtime or rather, whether it’s during the integration, what happens is that, contextually, the APIs don’t match, even if you compile the code and it runs.

-Assumption four: Integration with the API is too difficult and automation value is tough to capture.
+Integration with the API is too difficult and automation value is tough to capture.
 I.e you have a very influential leader where they have to decide whether to use precious Development and Engineering resources on the product itself, or to be able to do a third party integration or to expose APIs for the greater ecosystem.
 You’re competing with different priorities, scope, ROI, and key performance indicators.
 And basically, you have a job to be done and you want a quick fix.
 And so you think “let’s just try to avoid doing that”.
-From a human perspective, you’re then really missing out on automation that removes undifferentiated, heavy lifting, so repetitive tasks, and you miss out on the very strategic ways that you could be able to get there faster.
-So all the concepts that Mike covered in his keynote, who is going to get there faster?
-Because all of that technology exists but getting there first as the first mover advantages is just as important as network effects.
+From a human perspective, you’re then really missing out on automation that removes undifferentiated, heavy lifting, repetitive tasks, and you miss out on the very strategic ways that would enable you to get there faster.
+All of that technology exists but getting there first and getting the first mover’s advantages is just as important as network effects.
 Finally, new motions of doing business mean that, as an organisation, you need to adjust the human psychology to find new ways for product adoption, and to reach your end customer basis, we all get more sophisticated.
 If you don’t have the automation that you need to scale everything, then you won’t be able to build that sort of flywheel effect.

-We’re almost done with the assumptions. #5: So creating an API is very difficult and expensive to maintain.
+So creating an API is very difficult and expensive to maintain.
 Let’s just do it later and work around it using what I call duct tape.
 So things like spreadsheets, emails, anything that’s untrackable, auditable, maybe it’s just on your desktop?
 To say, Oh, well, I really want to get something done quickly.
 Therefore, organisations continue to become more siloed.
 And it’s very difficult because that piece of information does exist, but you just don’t know where to find it.
 The other issue is, leaders really find it hard (if they’re a really data driven organisation) to be able to capture the value that the team is delivering.
 And when you have that delay, then it’s tougher to communicate that internally, as well as get the kind of thought process that you need to build what you need and expose it to the outside world.
-Thus, this particular assumption is also very detrimental, because most companies have retention policies, all software and hardware have an end of life.
+Thus, this particular assumption is also very detrimental, because most companies have retention policies and all software and hardware have an end of life.
 It’s not just about tools that you can use either, it’s within an organisation to reduce any sort of shadow IT or to mitigate it all together, you want to lock things down to more secure ways of collaborating.
-So how can you solve, using reuse and scale, being able to build and test it and run it everywhere?
-I’m going to tell you a story from the early part of my career.
-I was in grad school, and I was very grateful that I was studying technical communication, while I was also working as a tech writer.
-And so what’s really interesting, and especially paying homage to the fact that we do have a chip shortage in the world right now, is the fact that one piece of silicon that was designed and produced and created physically back in the early 2000s could be marketed in different ways to create and design wins in an OEM so for example, this one piece of silicon, depending on how you write about its capabilities for reuse and scale, could be used in a NASA spaceship, in a car, in a phone, in a computer, in a smart home, but it was just one piece of silicon.
-And so to me, that’s really interesting, because it’s all about the context that you’re working in.

 Q: We can just have a quick conversation around, in particular, how you address businesses in terms of making the business case, to establish the market place and start putting in these kinds of capabilities that you talked about, especially for organisations who might be a bit more project centric in the way they approach their funding.
 Because this can be a strategic capability that needs to be nurtured, and led over time over different programmes of work, and just any insights you might have as to how you approach it.